Overview

 Eligibility

-All tenure-track faculty members as well as Research Assistant/Associate Professors are eligible to apply.
-Applicants must have made timely submission of all reports and other required materials under all prior internal grant programs.
+All tenured and tenure-track faculty, as well as research professors (Assistant, Associate and Full), are eligible to apply.
 An individual faculty member or team is limited to one FIG award every two years.
 A faculty member with a current award may apply as a member of a team, provided that team composition is different and the project goals and scope of work are significantly different from those of the current award.
+For an application to be considered, all required reports for prior Lehigh awards must be completed.

 Allowable Costs

-- Purchase of research materials including books unavailable through the library system
+- Research materials including books unavailable through the library system

 All expenditures must be in compliance with Lehigh’s Travel and Business Expense Policy.